CONTACT HIGHLANDS MANSION & GARDENS

 Edmond is a lifelong resident of Fort Washington.
 Together with his beautiful wife, Lauren, they built a home alongside the Wissahickon for their daughters, Harper, Emersyn and Teagan, who adore the creek, the woods and the gardens at the Highlands, which led to him supporting the Highland’s preservation project.
 Edmond enjoys playing squash, walking a field with his bird dog, Hamilton, and fishing in Cape May aboard his family’s 26’ Regulator, the “Untethered”.

-DANA DORSEY, Director
+DANA DORSEY, General Manager

 Eight years ago, Dana Dorsey arrived at The Highlands to take on the position of caretaker along with her husband and young son.
 Her love of this beautiful estate grew quickly as did her knowledge of its history.
 Over the years, she began giving the historical tours of the mansion, helping to organize fundraising events, and booking rentals.
 Since then, her family has grown by another son and a dog.
 Dana is now thrilled to have the opportunity to share her passion for The Highlands as the director.
 She takes the role seriously with care for the oversight of all historical matters as well as the fun side in meeting new people as they create their own memories here.

 JOSE RAMOS, Treasurer

 Suzanne Bush has been a member of the Board for five years.
 She has been engaged with open space issues for more than 20 years, and also serves on the Board of Directors of Wissahickon Trails.
 Passionate about animals and their compassionate care, she also is President of the Board of Women’s Animal Center, America’s First Animal ShelterTM.
 She and her husband,Guy have lived in Gwynedd Valley for 30 years.
 They have two dogs, a cat and a horse.
 And they also raise bees, busy critters that produce the most delicious organic honey.